 Program overview

 The Double Degree - Bachelor Of Arts - Visual Arts & Bachelor Of Education - Primary/Junior program at Lakehead University is designed for students who aspire to combine their passion for visual arts with a career in education.
 This unique program allows students to earn two degrees simultaneously, equipping them with the skills and knowledge necessary to excel in both fields.
 The program emphasizes a comprehensive understanding of visual arts while also preparing students for teaching at the Primary and Junior levels.
-This dual approach not only enhances artistic abilities but also fosters effective teaching strategies, making graduates well-rounded professionals in the education sector.
+This dual approach not only enhances artistic abilities but also fosters effective teaching strategies, making graduates well-rounded professionals ready to make a significant impact in educational settings.

 The Double Degree program spans a total of six years, integrating both visual arts and education courses throughout the curriculum.
-The structure is designed to ensure that students meet the requirements of both degrees effectively.
-Key features of the program include:
+The program is structured as follows:

 Featured Experiences

-• Field experiences that provide real-world teaching opportunities in Primary/Junior settings.
+• Co-op placements that provide real-world experience in educational settings.

-• Engagement in community art projects that foster collaboration and creativity.
+• Engagement in community projects that integrate art and education.

 Career Options

-• Art Therapist: Utilize art as a therapeutic tool to help individuals express emotions and improve mental health.
+• Art Therapist: Professionals who use art as a therapeutic tool to help individuals express emotions and improve mental health.

-• Curriculum Developer: Design educational materials and programs that integrate visual arts into the school curriculum.
+• Curriculum Developer: Specialists who design educational programs and materials that incorporate visual arts into the curriculum.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.